Why we care about CX

 To make it easy to understand, customer experience relates to the level of satisfaction that one gets throughout their buying experience with a business.
 Additionally, this experience also translates into other benefits such as customer loyalty, recommendations, positive reviews and increased brand visibility in a saturated marketplace.

 All these factors can be affected by the kind of customer experience one has.
-So it’s a given that you need to make sure that you’re offering your customers the best experience possible.
+So it’s a given that you need to make sure you’re offering your customers the best experience possible.
 In a saturated marketplace, customers can be picky and demand the best from you.

 What is Customer Experience Management (CEM)?